Inanna Goddess of the Heavens: 14 Ways to Work With Her

 Inanna is a goddess of ancient Sumerian origin, whose worship spread throughout the ancient Middle East to Akkadia, Assyria, Greece and Phoenicia (among others).
 Her name means “Lady of Heaven”, derived from ancient Sumerian word nin-a-nak.
 Her Semitic name is Ishtar; sometimes she’s called Inanna-Ishtar.

-She is often portrayed as a beautiful young woman with wings.
+She is often portrayed as a beautiful young woman with a pair of wings.
 Her sacred animal, the lion, accompanies her in her travels.
 Inanna carries her symbol, the eight-pointed star, in most manifestations.
 The Queen of Heaven sits upon a lion throne and holds a snake-scepter.
 Inanna’s named in many ancient myths including The Epic of Gilgamesh, Inanna and the Huluppu-Tree, and The Descent of Inanna.

 Goddess of Fertility, Love, Procreation, War, and Death: she is a complex Goddess embodying ALL aspects of the divine feminine.
 Ancient peoples who went against the gender-binary were cult members.
 She is a goddess who brings self-empowerment, protection, love, strength and abundance.
 She will aid in your spiritual endeavors and will also help heal and bring to light your shadows.
 Inanna is a fierce goddess who dominated the gods’ realms, boldly journeyed through the Underworld, and acquired her innate wisdom from the god Enki.
 Inanna is linked or associated with other goddesses: Astarte, Ashtoreth, Aphrodite, Demeter, Persephone, Athena and Venus.

-Inanna’s Magical Associations
+Inanna’s Magical Correspondences and Associations

 13 Ways to Work With Inanna Goddess of the Heavens